-For ninety years Macy’s magic mesmerized millions while ushering in the Christmas Season.
+For 92 years Macy’s magic mesmerized millions while ushering in the Christmas Season.
 The Macy’s Thanksgiving Day parade brings a host of holiday acts, floats, marching bands, giant balloons, and, of dire importance to young viewers – the arrival of Santa Claus.

 Larger than life balloons from the parade continue to cast their spell for scores of guests visiting Central Florida.
 Continuing the excitement of this enigmatic experience every year since 2001, Universal Orlando Resort (owned by parade TV broadcaster NBC) ports the parade (redubbed, “Macy’s Holiday Parade”) to its park for annual arrivals of the infamous balloons and, ultimately, the Jolly Ol’ Elf himself.

 The first Thanksgiving Day parade didn’t take place in New York City.
 Instead, the floats, clowns, zoo animals and marching bands wound their way through the streets of Philadelphia as part of the Gimbels Department Store in 1920.
 Lois Bamberger, liked the idea and soon followed suit in Newark, New Jersey with his own holiday marching magic.
 Bamberger’s Department Store was acquired by Macy’s in 1922 and the parade was moved to New York City to become the very first Macy’s Christmas Parade two years later.

 The 1924 parade was a grueling six miles long and ended at Herald Square for Santa’s arrival and transition from the parade to his magical kingdom within the Macy’s Department store.
 Featured in the festivities were marching bands, fantastic floats, clowns and a menagerie of 5 animals on loan from the Central Park Zoo.
 The zoo animals were given a break after a few years when giant balloon floats replaced them in 1927, which were crafted by the Goodyear Tire and Rubber Company.